rmraya/Stingray/README.md

 Stingray is available in two modes:

-- Personal Use of Source Code
+- Source Code
-- Yearly Subscriptions
+- Yearly Subscriptions for installers and support

 ### Personal Use of Source Code

-Source code of Stingray is free for personal use.
+Source code of is free.
 Anyone can download the source code, compile, modify and use it at no cost in compliance with the accompanying [license terms](https://github.com/rmraya/Stingray/blob/master/LICENSE).

 You can subscribe to [Maxprograms Support](https://groups.io/g/maxprograms/) at Groups.io and request peer assistance for the source code version there.